Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm

-Here, we demonstrate a technique capable of solving interacting super-moire structures with several millions of atoms.
+Here, we demonstrate a technique capable of solving interacting super-moir\'e structures with several millions of atoms.
 Our method combines a kernel polynomial method with a quantics tensor cross interpolation (KPQTC) with matrix product states.
-The methodology maps the super-moire structure to a many-body Hilbert space, whose mean-field Hamiltonian is compressed in a matrix product state.
+The methodology maps the super-moir\'e structure to a many-body Hilbert space, whose mean-field Hamiltonian is compressed in a matrix product state.
 This tensor network representation of the mean-field Hamiltonian is learned by applying a tensor cross-interpolation algorithm, which greatly reduces the number of real-space correlators which have to be evaluated with the (expensive) kernel polynomial method (KPM).
 With this methodology, we show that interacting electronic models in real space for systems with millions of atoms can be solved, allowing us to compute interaction-induced symmetry-broken states in those systems while treating interactions in a self-consistent manner.
-In particular, we show that this technique allows us to efficiently solve interacting super-moire models in one and two dimensions, and even in the presence of super-moire domain boundaries.
-Our results establish a methodology capable of dealing with interacting problems well beyond conventional wavefunction methods, providing a technique capable of addressing correlated physics in super-moire systems from microscopic models.
+In particular, we show that this technique allows us to efficiently solve interacting super-moir\'e models in one and two dimensions, and even in the presence of super-moir\'e domain boundaries.
+Our results establish a methodology capable of dealing with interacting problems well beyond conventional wavefunction methods, providing a technique capable of addressing correlated physics in super-moir\'e systems from microscopic models.

 The paper is organized as follows.
 We first introduce and describe the KPQTC methodology that we have developed in this work.
-In the next two sections, we apply the KPQTC to the study of super-moire 1D models and 2D materials.
+In the next two sections, we apply the KPQTC to the study of super-moir\'e 1D models and 2D materials.
 Finally, we provide the discussion and conclusion sections highlighting the results and the broad applicability of the KPQTC method.